pivotal/docs-tap/app-live-view/improved-security-and-access-control.hbs.md

-# Improved security and access control in Application Live View
+# Configure security and access control in Application Live View

-You can now enable improved security and access control in Application Live View in the Tanzu Application Platform.
+This topic tells you how to enable improved security and access control in Application Live View in Tanzu Application Platform.
 Improved security and access control in Application Live View secures the REST API exposed by the Application Live View back end.